AlexTMjugador/GitHub-webhook-filter-proxy/README.md

 **Default value**: `drop`

-The action to perform when a regular expression match is not defined for an event. `drop` discards the event, while `relay` forwards the request to the target URL.
+The action to perform when a JSONPath expression match is not defined for an event. `drop` discards the event, while `relay` forwards the request to the target URL.

-## `<EVENT NAME>_EVENT_MATCH_REGEX`
+## `<EVENT NAME>_EVENT_MATCH_JSONPATH`

 **Required**: no

-**Accepted values**: a [JavaScript regular expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions), as a string
+**Accepted values**: a [JSONPath expression](https://goessner.net/articles/JsonPath/), as a string

 **Default value**: not defined

-The regular expression to match against the JSON event payload for `<EVENT NAME>` events, where `<EVENT NAME>` is the name of a webhook event [listed in the GitHub documentation](https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads), converted to uppercase.
+The JSONPath expression to match against the JSON event payload for `<EVENT NAME>` events, where `<EVENT NAME>` is the name of a webhook event [listed in the GitHub documentation](https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads), converted to uppercase.

-To increase robustness, the payload is minified before matching as if by the [`JSON.stringify`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) function.
+For matching, the event JSON object is put into a single-element array, and then the specified JSONPath expression is evaluated by the [`jsonpath` npm package](https://www.npmjs.com/package/jsonpath/v/1.1.1).
+This wrapping allows filtering JSONPath subscript operator expressions on the event object keys.

 If a match occurs, the proxy will either relay or drop the event as defined by [`<EVENT NAME>_EVENT_MATCH_ACTION`](#event-name_event_match_action).
-If the payload does not match the regular expression, the proxy will take the opposite action to the one it would take if it matched (dropping instead of relaying, and vice versa).
+If the payload does not match the JSONPath expression, the proxy will take the opposite action to the one it would take if it matched (dropping instead of relaying, and vice versa).

 ## `<EVENT NAME>_EVENT_MATCH_ACTION`